linkyndy/django-app-dev/README.md

 ```

+### MANIFEST.in

+You should include here all non-.py files that are required by your app and must be distributed with it.

 ### setup.py

 Describes your awesomely-crafted project.
 You should modify this by giving the right `name` for your app, its current `version`, a short `description` and the `author` name and `author_email` (that's you!).